MetPX/sarracenia/doc/Admin.rst

 - exchanges which do not start with 'x' (aside from builtin ones) are deleted.

 ..
 Note::
+   PS changed this so that with --users it exits after one pass... um.. not great ... but otherwise:
    The program runs as a daemon.
 After the initial pass to create the users, It will go into to sleep, and then audit the configuration again.
    To stop it from running in the foreground, stop it with: <ctrl-c>